Kingdom of Hungary (1526–1867): 18th century

 As the Habsburgs' control of the Turkish possessions started to increase, the ministers of Leopold I argued that he should rule Hungary as conquered territory.
 At the Diet of "Royal Hungary" in Pressburg, in 1687, the Emperor promised to observe all laws and privileges.
 Nonetheless, the hereditary succession of the Habsburgs was recognized, and the nobles' right of resistance was abrogated.
 In 1690 Leopold began redistributing lands freed from the Turks.
 Protestant nobles and all other Hungarians thought disloyal by the Habsburgs lost their estates, which were given to foreigners.
 Vienna controlled the foreign affairs, defense, tariffs, and other functions.

 The repression of Protestants and the land seizures frustrated the Hungarians, and in 1703 a peasant uprising sparked an eight-year rebellion against Habsburg rule.
-In Transylvania, which became the part of Hungary again at the end of the 17th century (as a province, called "Principality of Transylvania" with the Diet seated at Gyulafehérvár), the people united under Francis II Rákóczi, a Roman Catholic magnate.
+In Transylvania, which became part of Hungary again at the end of the 17th century (as a province, called "Principality of Transylvania" with the Diet seated at Gyulafehérvár), the people united under Francis II Rákóczi, a Roman Catholic magnate.
 Most of Hungary soon supported Rákóczi, and the Hungarian Diet voted to annul the Habsburgs' right to the throne.
-Fortunes turned against the Hungarians, however, when the Habsburgs made peace in the West and turned their full force against them.
+Fortunes turned against the Hungarians, however, when the Habsburgs made peace in the west and turned their full force against them.
 The war ended in 1711, when Count Károlyi, General of the Hungarian Armies agreed to the Treaty of Szatmár.
 The treaty contained the emperor's agreement to reconvene the Diet in Pressburg and to grant an amnesty for the rebels.

 Leopold's successor, King Charles III (1711–40), began building a workable relationship with Hungary after the Treaty of Szatmár.
-Charles asked the approval of Diet for the Pragmatic Sanction, under which the Habsburg monarch was to rule Hungary not as Emperor, but as a King subject to the restraints of Hungary's constitution and laws.
+Charles asked the approval of the Diet for the Pragmatic Sanction, under which the Habsburg monarch was to rule Hungary not as emperor, but as a king subject to the restraints of Hungary's constitution and laws.
 He hoped that the Pragmatic Sanction would keep the Habsburg Empire intact if his daughter, Maria Theresa, succeeded him.
 The Diet approved the Pragmatic Sanction in 1723, and Hungary thus agreed to become a hereditary monarchy under the Habsburgs for as long as their dynasty existed.
 In practice, however, Charles and his successors governed almost autocratically, controlling Hungary's foreign affairs, defense, and finance but lacking the power to tax the nobles without their approval.

 Charles organized the country under a centralized administration and in 1715 established a standing army under his command, which was entirely funded and manned by the non-noble population.
 This policy reduced the nobles' military obligation without abrogating their exemption from taxation.
 Charles also banned conversion to Protestantism, required civil servants to profess Catholicism, and forbade Protestant students to study abroad.